bymyselfstudio/Helpfiles/DocFx/How_to_DocFx.md

 - Stop localhost server with Ctrl + C
 - Make changes to the code
 - Build solution
+  * Not sure, if this is necessary, but seems to:
+  * Change directory to one folder above --> cd ..
+  * run "docfx build"
+  * Go back to "_site" --> cd _site
 - Restart localhost server and refresh browser page